Artists-and-Hackers/artists-and-hackers.github.io/podcasts/_posts/2020-07-30-Critical Code.markdown

 <br>

-In this episode we meet artists and hackers that aren't satisfied with the limitations of programming languages.
+In this episode we meet artists and hackers who aren't satisfied with the limitations of programming languages.
 They create their own languages as art forms, or languages that themselves make art.
-They serve new needs, address current times, or center themselves instead of the business, corporate or military needs of computers past.
+They serve new needs, address current times, or center themselves instead of the business, corporate, or military needs of computers past.

 <br>